An enema pushes fluid into the rectum to clear out stool or waste matter with it when it exits the lower bowel.

 - The enema did not make your child have a bowel movement.

-- The child has pain that does not stop once the enema is done.
+- The child has pain that does not stop once the enema is done and after the bowel movement.

 - There is blood in the bowel movement.